pmy02/nOOnchi/README.md

 ![image](https://github.com/pmy02/nOOnchi/assets/62882579/caba59e1-75ab-47b1-adff-e99f14092d41)

 **How the 38,000-utterance training set was actually built** (see [`text_refactoring/sentence_to_csv`](https://github.com/SWMTeamCuriosity/text_refactoring) and [`transcript_data`](https://github.com/SWMTeamCuriosity/transcript_data)): the 546 phishing calls were segmented into STT utterances; utterances longer than 2 characters were kept and the first 18,000 were labeled `True`.
 Normal utterances were extracted from the AI Hub dialogues the same way and the first 20,000 were labeled `False`.
-The original write-up described this step as "augmentation"; **utterance-level segmentation of call-level data** is the precise description — every utterance inherits the label of its source call.

 > The raw AI Hub corpora are license-restricted and cannot be redistributed; the repositories contain only derived files used during the program.

 ---